Effectiveness of a herbal and nutritional supplement on cognitive function in older adults with subjective cognitive complaints.

 Modification of curcumin and investigation of its bioactivity.

-This MPhil project aims to assess the solubility and antioxidant, anti-inflammatory and anticancer bioactivity of modified curcumin.
+This PhD project aims to assess the solubility bioactivity (antioxidant, anti-inflammatory and anticancer) and molecular mechanism of action of the modified curcumin.

 View Kirandeep's Profile